LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Methodology

 \subsection{LISTEN-T: Tournament-Based Selection}

 Our second algorithm, LISTEN-Tournament (\tournament), is a non-parametric method that emulates a tournament to efficiently search the solution space.
 It is designed for a budget of $T \geq 3$ calls to the LLM, as detailed in Algorithm~\ref{alg:listen-t}.
+In agentic terms, LISTEN-T implements a selection policy in which the agent adaptively samples, evaluates, and promotes candidate actions (solutions) through a stochastic elimination process.

 The algorithm proceeds in two stages using a total of $T$ calls to the LLM.
-First, in the \textbf{preliminary rounds} (lines 2-6), the algorithm conducts $m = T-1$ rounds.
-In each round, it samples a batch of $B$ items uniformly at random from the full solution set $\mathcal{S}$ and prompts the LLM to select the single most preferred item from that batch.
+First, in the \textbf{preliminary rounds} (lines 2-8), the algorithm conducts $R = T-1$ rounds.
+In each round, it samples a batch of $B$ items uniformly at random without replacement from $\mathcal{S}$ and prompts the LLM to select the single most preferred item from that batch.
 This winning item, or ``batch champion,'' is added to a set of champions, $\mathcal{K}$.

-Second, in the \textbf{final playoff} (line 8), the LLM is presented with the set of all $m$ champions collected from the preliminary rounds and is asked to select the single overall winner.
+Second, in the \textbf{final playoff} (line 10), the LLM is presented with the set of all $R$ champions collected from the preliminary rounds and is asked to select the single overall winner.
 By requiring $T \geq 3$, this structure ensures the final playoff is a meaningful comparison between at least two distinct batch champions, allowing the LLM to make a final, decisive trade-off.